danirg15/var-ela-data-server/readme.md

-# XXXXXXX
+# VAR ELA Data Server

-XXXXXX is an application to execute genomic analyses over VCF files, focused on ease task like filtering and annotating several sample files very easily.
-This sofwate module is intended for being installed were data is hosted, instead of bring the data to the app.
+It's an application to execute genomic analyses over VCF files, focused on ease task like filtering and annotating several sample files.
+This software module is intended for being installed were data is hosted, instead of bring the data to the app.
-Let's say we want to perform analyses with VCF files stored in a remote machine, using XXXX we just install this module in the machine and using XXXXX web client is a breeze to perform ad-hoc analyses against those VCF files.
+Let's say we want to perform analyses with VCF files stored in a remote machine,  We just install this module in the machine and using [var-ela-app-server](https://gitlab.com/dani.rg15/var-ela-app-server "") web client is a breeze to perform ad-hoc analyses against those VCF files.

-# Architecture
-	*Comming soon!*

-	Ubuntu with bcftools and annovar
-	Redis
-	MongoDB

-# Important Dependencies
+# Dependencies
 #### BCFTools
 https://samtools.github.io/bcftools/bcftools.html